 If you're going to be using AliExpress, chances are that you will be doing so as a buyer, since you have to live in Hong Kong or mainland China to use it as a seller (at least for right now).
 There are all sorts of categories of merchandise that you can buy on AliExpress, direct from Chinese manufacturers and often at below-market prices.
 (We'll explain some of them in detail later.)
 You can browse to your heart's content, or search for something specific.

-While you'll likely already be getting low prices by buying direct from Chinese manufacturers on AliExpress, you can save even more money with coupons.
+While you'll likely already be getting low prices by buying direct from Chinese manufacturers, you can save even more money with coupons.
 Some vendors will give out coupons to be used on purchases specifically from their store.
 Other coupons will be given out during promotions by AliExpress itself, which you can add to your account and then use on any eligible purchase later.

 (Image source: AliExpress)

-Once you've ordered something from AliExpress, you may be curious as to when your order will arrive.
+Once you've ordered something, you may be curious as to when your order will arrive.
 Fortunately, AliExpress provides you with tracking information for your package from the courier that is handling it.
 That way, you can know approximately how close your order is to arriving on your doorstep!

 (Image source: AliExpress)